Pistachio Pastry Cream – Crème Pâtissière À La Pistache

 blended pistachios, crumbly.

-After all the pistachios have been peeled, add them to a food processor and grind until they turn into a clumpy meal.
-This will take around 5-10 minutes.
-Stop and scrape down the sides of the bowl as necessary.
+1. Add the pistachios to a food processor and grind until they turn into a clumpy meal.

 smooth pistachio paste in blender.